epistrephein/Steam/README.md

     $ git clone https://github.com/epistrephein/Steam.git
     ```

-The css defining the colors is `assets/css/github.css`, which is a slighty modified version of [this style](https://github.com/isagalaev/highlight.js/blob/master/src/styles/github.css).

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/epistrephein/Steam.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/epistrephein/Steam).

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License